Site Map

 The fault is all underground here: no permanently visible scars on the surface.
 What makes it harder to predict is this location is in the MIDDLE of a tectonic plate, which is different than two plates scraping together.
 This was the west edge of the country in 1811-12.
 If the same thing happened again, we might be burying thousands and our economic and transportation system would take decades to fully recover.

-It might and it might not.
+No one can say for sure.
 If you see another news report that it is dying, take it with a grain of salt.
 Make some preparations and give thought how you would fare for at LEAST three days in your own house without utilities.

 Iben Browning incident, unsolid sand